 The track crosses the peninsula’s clifftop, with excellent views of the Seaward Kaikōura Range, ocean and coastline, to South Bay.
 It returns to the township via South Bay and Toms Track.

-To fully explore and enjoy the features of the walk, allow at least three hours to complete the whole walkway.
-The nature of the track means it can be exposed in places.
-Visitors should stick to the formed track and supervise children and at all times.
+The track can be exposed in places.
+Stay on the formed track and supervise children and at all times.

 Time: 50 min